Industry Analysis & Industry Trends

 Industry Report - Industry Key Buyers Chapter

-This industry is highly concentrated.
-The top two companies in the industry, Walmart and Costco, together account for 82.2% of industry revenue in 2014.
+This industry is highly concentrated, with the top four companies accounting for an expected 92.1% of industry revenue in 2016.
+Of these four companies, the largest two, Walmart and Costco, account for 68.6% and 17.1% of industry market share, respectively.
 Given the high level of industry concentration and substantial capital required to generate enough revenue to compete with the major players, IBISWorld expects concentration to remain high.